2022 Weighted Caseload Measures

 This concept is best illustrated by an example: if the report indicates County A and County B each need two additional judges, at first glance their need may appear to be identical.
 Because of the number of judicial officers already working in a county, however, the severity of need may vary significantly.
 If County A already has 10 judicial officers and needs two judges, it means that each of the 10 judicial officers has to carry an additional 20% caseload.
 On the other hand, if County B only has two judicial officers and needs two more, it means that each of its existing judges is already handling a 200% caseload.
 Obviously, the “relative severity” of County B’s need for new judges is far greater than the need for County A.

-The Indiana WCL measures system is intended to apply only to new case filings, and the annual judicial reports and reports on severity of need reflect statistics based solely on the number of new cases filed in each court.
+The Indiana WCL measures system was originally intended to apply only to new case filings, and the annual judicial reports and reports on severity of need reflected statistics based solely on the number of new cases filed in each court.
 However, each year, the baseline utilization figures shift during the year due to the transfer of cases and/or transfer of judicial time.
-This may happen because of conflicts, change of venue from the judge or county, amended caseload allocation plans, senior and other temporary judge service, etc.
+This may happen because of recusals, change of venue from the judge or county, amended caseload allocation plans, senior and other temporary judge service, etc. In 2019, the Judicial Administration Committee unanimously decided to begin using what was once called the Temporary Adjusted Weighted Caseload Measures when calculating weighted caseloads to better communicate the actual caseload needs resulting from these fluctuations.

 - Adding to the court’s total minutes the cases in which the reporting judge assumed jurisdiction as a special judge in other courts